 The Bridge Program

 The Bridge Program helps students whose success is hindered by ADD/ADHD, executive functioning challenges, or difficulty expressing ideas in writing.
-Students take a full schedule of classes and meet with a learning specialist every other day to help them stay on track, complete assignments, and develop strategies to achieve the success their intelligence merits.
+Students take a full schedule of classes and meet with a learning specialist every other day in small groups of up to three to help them stay on track, complete assignments, and develop strategies to achieve the success their intelligence merits.
 This program can serve as a “bridge” as students transition out of the Learning Skills Program.
 For some students, it is a bridge from a different academic environment to Solebury's rigorous, college-preparatory program.
 For others, it connects a past of good intentions but missed assignments and incomplete work to a brighter future of confidence, competence, and pride in a job well done.
 Space is limited in this program.

 Learn more about the Bridge Program here.

 Math Support Program

 Solebury offers support classes for students with diagnosed math learning disabilities.
 Students who have difficulty with math have the opportunity to enroll in our Algebraic Concepts 1, Algebraic Concepts 2, and Geometry Concepts courses to fulfill Solebury’s graduation requirement for mathematics.
 These small classes help students gain confidence and conquer anxiety, and may include multisensory teaching and appropriate technology.

 Learn more about the Math Support Program here.